vipul2802/o365hq.com/content/blog/Deploy and Manage Cloud App Security in Office 365.md

 that can upload the logs to cloud app security.

-We highly recommend that you use automatic firewall logs uploaded to the Office 365 cloud app security so you can have a continuous report on your end users' activities, and insights within your on-premises network as well.
+We highly recommend that you use automatic firewall logs uploaded to the Microsoft cloud app security so you can have a continuous report on your end users' activities, and insights within your on-premises network as well.